 Doctoral Program in Economics

-The Melbourne Institute offers an internationally recognised, four-year doctoral program through the Department of Economics at the University of Melbourne.
+The Melbourne Institute offers an internationally recognised, five-year doctoral program jointly with the Department of Economics at the University of Melbourne.

-The program is designed for students with prior training in economics who wish to acquire the advanced skills needed to practise as a professional economist in the public or private sectors.
+The program is designed for students with prior training in economics who wish to acquire the advanced skills needed to practise as a professional economist in the public or private sectors or as an academic.

-Students undertake a substantial mix of coursework and research throughout the program, and have the opportunity to complete a Doctor of Philosophy in a wide range of specialisations.
+Students undertake two years of coursework and three years of research throughout the program, and have the opportunity to complete a Doctor of Philosophy in a wide range of specialisations.
 Students can be jointly supervised by members of the Melbourne Institute and the Department of Economics.

 Further information about the Economics Doctoral Program is available from the Faculty of Business and Economics.